jarv/jarv.org/content/posts/go-channels-sse.md

 Now the `Send()` function does not have the same issue.
 To setup the ring buffer we call `go rb.Run()` before sending data that in the background will move data from the input channel to the output channel.

-Note that in this version we print both values instead of the last one.
+Note that in this version you might see both values printed or just the first one printed instead.
 This is because we are reading from the output channel while a background Go routine moves the messages to it.

 ### Second issue: Concurrent reads and calls to Send()